Licence Renewed: Updating James Bond

-In 1979 Glidrose Publications (now Ian Fleming Publications) approached Gardner and asked him to revive Ian Fleming's James Bond series of novels.
+In 1979 Glidrose Publications (now Ian Fleming Publications) approached John Gardner and asked him to revive Ian Fleming's James Bond series of novels.

 When hired to begin a new series of James Bond novels, author John Gardner was tasked with updating James Bond and his allies and transporting them into the 1980s.

 Updating the time frame to the 1980s, Gardner's series picks up the career of James Bond some years after the Fleming novels ended.
 Due to the time frame change Gardner's series suggests that Fleming's stories took place in the 1960s and 70s, rather than the 1950s and 60s.

 Likewise with James Bond, his companions and allies, specifically those working for the British Secret Service such as M, Bill Tanner, Miss Moneypenny, and Q are also all transported to the 1980s, although Q is rarely mentioned and is mostly substituted by Ann Reilly, a genius of gadgetry who is promptly nicknamed "Q'ute" by fellow workers as well as Bond, not long before being added to Bond's long list of romantic conquests.

 The novel was initially titled Meltdown during the manuscript stage.

 Plot summary

 When Licence Renewed begins, M reminds Bond that the "00" section has in fact been abolished; however, M retains Bond as a troubleshooter (pun intended), telling him, "You'll always be 007 to me".

-Bond is assigned to investigate Dr. Anton Murik, a brilliant nuclear physicist who is thought to have been having meetings with a terrorist named Franco.
-Franco is identified and tracked by MI5 to a village in Scotland called Murcaldy.
-Since Murcaldy is outside of MI5's jurisdiction, the Director-General of MI5, Richard Duggan, requests that M send Bond to surveil Murik.
-Relying on information that MI5 did not have, M orders Bond to instead infiltrate Murik's castle and gain his confidence.
+The Director General of MI5, Sir Richard Duggan, approaches M for assistance.
+Noted terrorist Franco Oliveiro Quesocriado is believed to have been meeting Dr. Anton Murik, a renowned nuclear physicist, who has recently resigned under a cloud from the International Atomic Energy Research Commission.
+As MI5's remit is purely domestic, Duggan seeks M's help in tracking Franco's international movements, hoping to discover his intentions.

+M, however, has other plans.
+Fearing that Murik, who is also the Laird of the Scottish village of Murcaldy, has hired Franco for his own purposes, M orders Bond to infiltrate Murik's organisation.

-Bond makes contact with Murik at Ascot Racecourse, where he feigns a coincidental meeting, mentioning to Murik that he is a mercenary looking for work.
-Later, Bond joins Murik in Scotland at Murik's behest and is hired to kill Franco, for reasons at the time unknown.
-Franco in turn has been tasked by Murik to kill his young ward, Lavender Peacock, because she is the true heir to the Murik fortune, which could only be proved by secret documents Murik keeps hidden in a safe within his castle.
+Bond makes contact with Murik at Ascot Racecourse, where he feigns a coincidental meeting.
+He tells Murik that he is a mercenary looking for work, and Murik invites Bond to Murcaldy Castle.
+There, Murik hires him to kill Franco.
+Franco, in turn, has been tasked by Murik to kill his young ward, Lavender Peacock, because she is the true heir to the Murik fortune, which could only be proved by secret documents Murik keeps hidden in a safe within his castle.

-Murik's plan is to hijack six nuclear power plants around the world simultaneously with the aid of bands of terrorists supplied by Franco.
-To ensure that Murik can never be associated with this deal, he attempts to use Bond to assassinate Franco.
-Ultimately terrorists do take over six nuclear power plants, but are prevented from starting a meltdown when they are given an abort code by Bond, who they believe to be Murik.
-Murik is eventually defeated by Bond and Lavender before his demands can be met.
+Murik's plan is to seize six nuclear power plants around the world simultaneously with the aid of bands of terrorists supplied by Franco.
+While the terrorists do take over the plants, Bonds deduces Murik's abort code, and the teams stand down, instead of triggering meltdowns.
+Thwarted, Murik is eventually defeated by Bond and Lavender.